MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-models.md

 :::image type="content" source="./media/how-to-manage-models/select-job-output.png" alt-text="Screenshot of selecting the job output in the UI." lightbox="./media/how-to-manage-models/select-job-output.png":::

-To add a model from an Azure Machine Learning Job, you can also located the Job in the Job UI and select **Create Model**.
+To add a model from an Azure Machine Learning Job, locate the Job in the Job UI and select **Create Model**.
 You can then folder in the job output where the model is located.

 :::image type="content" source="./media/how-to-manage-models/register-model-job-output.png" alt-text="Screenshot of creating a model from job output in the UI." lightbox="./media/how-to-manage-models/register-model-job-output.png":::